fireundubh/fallout4/Scrap What You Make/README.md

 # Scrap What You Make

-* Allows you receive the correct components when scrapping whatever you can make
+* Allows you to receive the correct components when scrapping whatever you can make
 * Adds 327 scrap recipes for things like workbenches and television sets
 * You'll probably notice the output of workbenches and television sets first